How to Get Here

 There are lots of ways to travel to Prince Edward Island and you’ll find suggestions below, with helpful links to other websites, like airlines and ferry schedules.

 If you’re not coming in your own vehicle or on a tour bus, you’ll want to rent a car.
 Prince Edward Island is a rural place that’s perfect for exploring and driving tours.
 Most car rental companies have offices in the Charlottetown, Halifax and Moncton Airport and in the larger towns and cities.
 There are no rail lines.

-For the list of air carriers contact http://www.flypei.com/aircarriers.php or your local travel agent.
+For the list of air carriers, visit the YYG Charlottetown Airport website or contact your local travel agent.